bnclabs/cbsh/README.rst

 cbsh - couchbase shell.

 For basic command line interface there is couchbase-cli and associated scripts.
-This tool is intended users who end up interacting with couchbase server more frequently, it is also intended for developers who create custom map-reduce functions a.k.a views.
+This tool is intended for users who end up interacting with couchbase server more frequently, it is also intended for developers who create custom map-reduce functions a.k.a views.